 The potential exists that defueling may significantly increase the specific activity in the reactor vessel water.
 This could possibly occur during defueling through disturbance of the core debris.
-Material greater than nominal 0.5 microns would be captured in underwater filter canisters.
+Material greater than nominal 0.5 microns would be captured in the system filters.
 The soluble fission products, particularly cesium-137, would be removed by processing through the associated ion exchange media.
 The filter canisters are located underwater at a depth greater than four feet in the reactor building and therefore do not represent a radiological problem.
+As indicated earlier (see Section 3.2.1.3 and 3.2.2.3) it is not expected that significant quantities of fuel will accumulate in the post filters.
+Consequently, the post filters are not expected to be a radiological hazard.
+However, if the dose rates from these filters begin to increase, appropriate measures (e.g. shielding, personnel relocation) will be taken to ensure acceptable dose rates to personnel.
 The water to be processed is piped through a reactor building penetration to the ion exchange media at 20 to 60 gpm (max.
 30 gpm/train) depending on the specific activity of the reactor vessel water.
 These process lines and the liners for the ion exchange media represent potential radiological hazards.

 To assess the radiological hazards, the dose rates from DWCS piping and components during operation were evaluated.
-Sources in the water were assumed to be fuel particles and dissolved radioactive meterials.
-The design basis concentrations of these sources are 1 ppm suspended solids and a concentration of soluble materials equivalent in dose rate to 0.02 \C1/ml of cesium-137.
+Sources in the water were assumed to be fuel particles and dissolved radioactive materials.
+The design basis concentrations of these sources are 1 ppm suspended solids and a concentration of soluble materials equivalent in dose rate to 0.02 μ Ci/ml of cesium-137.
 During operation at the design basis concentrations, the dose rate from a long 3" diameter unshielded hose is 0.2 milirem/hour at a distance of 2 feet.

-During detueling operations both the solubles and suspended solids concentrations in the water may increase.
-To assess increases in dose rates during upset water conditions, a combination of a 20 curie cesium-137 spike and an instantineous release of spiroximately 35 lb of suspendable fine debris to the reactor yeasel volume is postulated.
+During defueling operations both the solubles and suspended solids concentrations in the water may increase.
+To assess increases in dose rates during upset water conditions, a combination of a 20 curie cesium-137 spike and an instantaneous release of approximately 35 lb of suspendable fine debris to the reactor vessel volume is postulated.
 A long 3" diameter hose carrying water at the resulting concentrations would result in a dose rate of 9 millirem/hour 2 feet from the hose.
 Process lines which are downstream of the filters do not contain the suspended solids concentrations postulated for the upset water conditions.
-A 3" diameter bose downstream of the filters would produce a dose rate of 2 millirem/hour at a distance of 2 feet, due to the soluble radioactive materials remaining in the water.
+A 3" diameter hose downstream of the filters would produce a dose rate of 2 millirem/hour at a distance of 2 feet, due to the soluble radioactive materials remaining in the water.